Tencent/omi/packages/omio/README.md

 The `css` method will render three times to html head element, the `staticCss` will render one times only !
 When you update the component `css` method will rerender, but the `staticCss` will not rerender.

+* Omio does not support slot, please use `props.children` instead like react
+* Omio does not support store path updating

 ## License